vuesion/docs/en/guide/run.md

 ## Run your application with docker

-The application can be served via docker too.
+The application can be served via Docker too.

 In order to build the image run: